 As has been shown, in Skinner's local fair, rural products (not necessarily agricultural products) face a strongly homogeneous local market.
-At this time, capital, regardless of its nature, can only make profits through the local market, so the asset divide is not readily visible.
-Once the local market connects with networked society and is subject to the matching and manipulation of Internet platforms, the two multiplier effects will show up in differences in the various kinds of Internet capital and thus will be seen in the divide in Internet capital.
-The gains from the connectivity dividend may even enjoy a multiplier effect.
+At this time, capital, regardless of its nature, can only make profits through the local market, so the asset divide is not readily

-43 Limited by the scope of this paper, utility of the capital of connectivity will not be discussed in
+Limited by the scope of this paper, utility of the capital of connectivity will not be discussed in detail.